-The South African Pagan Rights Alliance (SAPRA) was formed in 2004 as a faith-based (Pagan) human rights activist alliance.
+The South African Pagan Rights Alliance (SAPRA) is a voluntary association, formed in 2004 as a faith-based (Pagan), human rights, activist alliance.

 SAPRA currently fulfills several important functions in line with its constitutional mandate, namely, to promote the guaranteed liberties and freedoms enshrined for all South African Pagans in the Bill of Rights and assist South African Pagans, whose constitutionally guaranteed rights and freedoms have been infringed due to unfair discrimination, to obtain appropriate redress.

 This Alliance also engages in human rights advocacy against human rights abuses that affect non-Pagan religious minorities and other vulnerable groups of persons, where these human rights issues directly or indirectly affect Pagans and Pagan Witches.